miangoaren/miangoaren.github.io/_teaching/proteins.md

   </li>
 </ol>

 # Access to the slides

-This course includes more than 800 slides with image sources, citations, and recommended resources for deeper study in the notes section.
+This course includes +800 slides with image sources, citations, and recommended resources for deeper study in the notes section.
 I recommend reviewing the slides using PowerPoint.
-You can download the slides from Zenodo and Google Drive:
+You can download the slides from Zenodo and Google Drive (to be published once all videos are available):

 | Topic | Slides | YouTube |
 |------|--------|---------|